jperradin/nexus/docs/api_reference.md

 ### PercolationProbabilityAnalyzer

-Computes the percolation probability $\Pi$, the likelihood of finding at least one system-spanning cluster along a specified direction.
-This metric exhibits a sharp transition at the percolation threshold, serving as a primary diagnostic for identifying the critical point.
-Note that the percolation probability is computed for the xx, yy, and zz directions only (no triclinic geometry support for now).
+Computes the percolation probability (Pi) for each connectivity type.
+The percolation probability is the fraction of frames in which at least one cluster spans the simulation box *in all three dimensions*.
+A value of 1.0 indicates percolation in every frame; 0.0 indicates it never occurs.

 #### Inheritance